opensearch-project/project-website/_posts/2025-08-04-Hosting-OpenSearch-MCP-server-with-Bedrock-AgentCore.md

 ## Conclusion

-Hosting your OpenSearch MCP Server on AWS Bedrock AgentCore Runtime provides a scalable, managed solution for integrating OpenSearch with AI agents.
+Hosting your OpenSearch MCP server on Amazon Bedrock AgentCore Runtime provides a scalable, managed solution for integrating OpenSearch with AI agents.
 Whether you choose the quick CloudFormation deployment or the CLI approach, you'll have a robust, cloud-hosted MCP server that can serve multiple agents and applications.

 The hosted approach eliminates the need to manage infrastructure while providing enterprise-grade security through OAuth authentication and fine-grained access control.
 This makes it ideal for production deployments where you need reliable, scalable access to your OpenSearch data from AI agents.